balenaltd/handbook/Support.md

 ## Support channels
 Where to look for messages, in order of response importance
-* Front inbox: [S/Support](https://app.frontapp.com/inboxes/shared/support/open/121516198) - customers who have a service level agreement (contract) that we'll respond to them within a timeframe.
+* Front inbox: [S/premium](https://app.frontapp.com/inboxes/shared/support/open/121516198) - customers who have a service level agreement (contract) that we'll respond to them within a timeframe.
 More below.
+ * messages originate from Zendesk or from premium@resin.io
-* Front inbox: [S/intercom](https://app.frontapp.com/inboxes/shared/intercom/open/latest) - paid and unpaid customers
+* Front inbox: [S/support](https://app.frontapp.com/inboxes/shared/intercom/open/latest) - paid and unpaid customers
+ * messages originate from Intercom or support@resin.io
  * tickets that have an SLA are tagged 'premium' - see SLA section below
  * paid customers tagged 'paid' - they sometimes get preferential priority
-* [Forums](https://talk.resin.io/) - everyone!
-This is lower in importance than responding to
+* [Forums](https://talk.resin.io/) - everyone, paid and free users alike.
+Check the Troubleshooting section for questions.
+As we build up our community in the forums, support agents should respond to questions as soon as they're able (after s/premium and s/support).
+Eventually we can start waiting to answer questions to give users a chance to answer, but first we need to get the community using the forums in the first place.

-* [Community Chat on gitter](https://gitter.im/resin-io/chat) - this is not a channel we want to promote as a place to receive support from us.
+Note: [Community Chat on gitter](https://gitter.im/resin-io/chat) is no longer a channel we want to promote as a place to receive support from us.
 Our presence there should be more about community building and encouraging folks to answer each others' questions.
  * has private messaging, but please don't use it (unless it's an emergency), because we can't capture the conversation in a way that lets other folks see what's going on and help.

 ### Other links you'll need during a support shift